hipe/tmx/fields/doc/issues/014-the-arity-exegesis.md

-also, the "polyadic" class of arities (`zero or more`, `one or more`) we have put into the `parameter` axis and not the `argument` axis, although with effort we may be able to prove that there is some isomorphicism there (that is, that they are equivalent)..
+also, the "polyadic" class of arities (`zero or more`, `one or more`) we have put into the `parameter` axis and not the `argument` axis, although with effort we may be able to prove that there is some isomorphism there (that is, that they are equivalent)..

 ## what about many arguments (zero or more, one or more)?